 3. Flossing Routine Changes

+Did you change your flossing routine?
+If so, that might be the reason your gums are bleeding.
+It doesn’t matter whether you increase or decrease your flossing—it can make you bleed.
+Seeking bleeding gum treatment early can prevent complications.
 Always remember that this should only happen for a few times.
 If it happens every time you start flossing, it’s time to make a visit to your dentist as soon as possible.
-This helps them diagnose a possible serious condition before it starts getting worse.
+This helps them diagnose a possible serious condition before it starts getting worse, and they can recommend the right bleeding gum treatment for your case.

 This also applies to brushing.
 In most cases, you might have the improper bristles for your brushing needs.
 If you try out hard bristles and experience bleeding, it’s better for you to go back to soft bristles.